- Offered as:

-Note: See the WSU Catalog for degree requirements and talk with your academic advisor about planning and scheduling your courses.
-All students must meet requirements as outlined in the catalog in order to graduate.
+See the WSU Course Catalog for degree requirements and talk with your academic advisor about scheduling your course.
+All students must meet requirements as outlined in the catalog to graduate.

-For comparative ethnic studies majors
+For comparative ethnic studies students

 Strong reading, writing, and critical thinking skills, or a desire to develop these skills.